In recent years, blogs have transformed from online journals into a necessity for any individual or business looking to build their brand.

 Keyword research is crucial for search engine optimization (SEO) purposes—that is, creating content that readers will be able to find organically in search engine results.

-That’s not to say haphazardly created blog posts are awful, but you’ll find that having a keyword strategy in place can bring in more organic traffic than your post would have received otherwise.
+That’s not to say haphazardly created blog posts are awful, but you’ll find that having a keyword strategy in place can bring in more traffic than your post would have received otherwise.

 With that said, you should pay attention to both primary and secondary keywords.
 What’s the difference?